 - 1. The Primary writes and sends the latest vehicle version manifest to the Director repository. - 2.
-If a Time Server is used, all Secondaries write and send fresh tokens to the Primary. - 3.
-All ECUs download, verify, and write the latest downloaded time from the Time Server, or whatever source is used to provide the current accurate time.

-- 4. All ECUs download, verify, and write metadata from the Director and/or Image repositories. - 5.
-At some point, ECUs download, verify, and write images. - 6.
+All ECUs download, verify, and write the latest downloaded time from its source of current accurate time. - 3.
+All ECUs download, verify, and write metadata from the Director and/or Image repositories. - 4.
+At some point, ECUs download, verify, and write images. - 5.
 At some point, ECUs install new images.
 Then, they sign, and write the latest ECU version reports.